 The example provided in the text considers the popular arguments in the media that growth in Japan or Korea hurts the United States.
 The analysis presented in this chapter demonstrates that the bias of growth is important in determining welfare effects rather than the country in which growth occurs.
 The existence of biased growth, and the possibility of immiserizing growth is discussed.
 The Relative Supply (RS) and Relative Demand (RD) curves illustrate the effect of biased growth on the terms of trade.
 The new terms of trade line can be used with the general equilibrium analysis to find the welfare effects of growth.
 A general principle which emerges is that a country which experiences export-biased growth will have a deterioration in its terms of trade, while a country which experiences import-biased growth has an improvement in its terms of trade.
 A case study points out that growth in the rest of the world has made other countries more like the United States.
 This import-biased growth has worsened the terms of trade for the United States.

-The second issue addressed in the context of the standard trade model is the effect of international transfers.
-The salient point here is the direction, if any, in which the relative demand curve shifts in response to the redistribution of income from a transfer.
-A transfer worsens the donor’s terms of trade if it has a higher marginal propensity to consume its export good than the recipient.
-The presence of non-traded goods tends to reinforce the deterioration of terms of trade for the donor country.
-The case study attendant to this issue involves the deterioration of many Asian countries’ terms of trade due to the large capital withdrawals at the end of the 1990s.

-The third area to which the standard trade model is applied are the effects of tariffs and export subsidies on welfare and terms of trade.
+The second area to which the standard trade model is applied are the effects of tariffs and export subsidies on welfare and terms of trade.
 The analysis proceeds by recognizing that tariffs or subsidies shift both the relative supply and relative demand curves.
 A tariff on imports improves the terms of trade, expressed in external prices, while a subsidy on exports worsens terms of trade.
 The size of the effect depends upon the size of the country in the world.
 Tariffs and subsidies also impose distortionary costs upon the economy.
 Thus, if a country is large enough, there may be an optimum, non-zero tariff.
 Export subsidies, however, only impose costs upon an economy.
-Intranationally, tariffs aid import-competing sectors and hurt export sectors while subsidies have the opposite effect.
-An appendix presents offer curve diagrams and explains this mode of analysis.
+Internationally, tariffs aid import-competing sectors and hurt export sectors while subsidies have the opposite effect.

+The chapter then closes with a discussion of international borrowing and lending.
+The standard trade model is adapted to trade in consumption across time.
+The relative price of future consumption is defined as 1/(1+r), where r is the real interest rate.
+Countries with relatively high real interest rates (newly industrializing countries with high investment returns for example) will be biased toward future consumption, and will effectively “export” future consumption by borrowing from established developed countries with relatively lower real interest rates.

  Answers to Textbook Problems